tildetown/rodo/README.md

 # rodo

-A easy-to-use todo list program for people who live on the command line
+A easy-to-use todo list program for people who live on the command line.

 # Screenshot